In a career as a practicing physician or physician in training, have you encountered a victim of human trafficking?

 “Physicians have an incredible privilege in being able to work with a broad proportion of the population, and we have the opportunity to be a voice for the people in that population that often are not heard,” Dr. Coughlin says.

-Early on in Dr. Coughlin’s training at the Albert Einstein College of Medicine when she sat in on a lecture given by Kanani Titchen, MD, an assistant professor of pediatrics at the New York medical school who has been one of the leading voices in educating physicians and medical students on the issue for more than a decade.
+Early on in Dr. Coughlin’s training at the Albert Einstein College of Medicine she sat in on a lecture given by Kanani Titchen, MD, an assistant professor of pediatrics at the New York medical school who has been one of the leading voices in educating physicians and medical students on the issue for more than a decade.

 In meetings following that lecture, Dr. Titchen suggested that Dr. Coughlin work on creating a curriculum on the issue for medical students.